Research Roundup · Updated July 2026

 The wysdym lens

-This is why wysdym is built around the wysdymGraph — a per-tenant typed graph with outcome-graded reinforcement — rather than a flat document store.
-Every agent on the harness reads from the same graph and writes what it learns back, so the next agent starts smarter than the last one.
+This is why wysdym is built around wysdymCortex — a typed knowledge graph of your business, 39 GTM domains, self-learning — rather than a flat document store.
+Every agent on the operating layer reads from the same graph and writes what it learns back, so the next agent starts smarter than the last one.
 Knowledge in folders decays; a graph graded by deal outcomes compounds.

 Pillar 02